malingahasantha/Kubernetes-Practice/Learn_Concept/09/readme.md

 ## Services

+* How do we make sure our application is accessible to the user.
+* How do we makesure our pods are able to communicate with eachother
+* Add different layesrs,
+    * our frontend pods should be able to communicate with backend pods and our back end pods should be able to communicate with external data source.

+We do that with the help of services.

-Front end application can be accesible from the outside of the cluster, outside the node. can access publically by all the users.
+Front end application should be accesible from outside the cluster, outside the node, and publicly available to all users.
 User access the service between front end and user.
-That service will then request front end pod on which the service is exposed and it gives the response back to user.
-Sameway another service will be use to access front end to the back end.
-Sameway this service or any other service will be use to get the data or write something to a external data source.
+That service then communicates with the front-end pod where the service is exposed, get the response, and sends it back to the user.
+Sameway another service will be use to access the back end from the front end.
+Similarly this service or any other service will be use to get the data or write something to a external data source.

 ![Services Explained.](img/01.png)